Even for sperm, there is a season

-NEW YORK (Reuters Health) - Autumn is the time of year most associated with bumper crops of new babies, and that may be because human sperm are generally at their healthiest in winter and early spring, according to a new study from Israel.
+Autumn is the time of year most associated with bumper crops of new babies, and according to an Israeli study there may be a scientific reason for it: human sperm are generally at their healthiest in winter and early spring.

-Dr. Edmund Sabanegh, an urologist who was not involved with the new research, said previous studies, mostly in animals, have found similar results, in line with those species' breeding seasons.

-The Israeli team, led by Dr. Eliahu Levitas from Ben-Gurion University of the Negev in Beer-Sheva, writes in the American Journal of Obstetrics & Gynecology that despite the evidence in animals, it remained unclear whether human sperm is also healthiest during certain times of the year.
+"The winter and spring semen patterns are compatible with increased fecundability and may be a plausible explanation of the peak number of deliveries during the fall," wrote lead researcher Eliahu Levitas from Ben-Gurion University of the Negev in Beer-Sheva.

-If there is a seasonal pattern, they point out, that knowledge "may be of paramount importance, especially in couples with male-related infertility struggling with unsuccessful and prolonged fertility treatments."
+If there is a seasonal pattern, they said, that knowledge may "be of paramount importance, especially in couples with male-related infertility struggling with unsuccessful and prolonged fertility treatments."

-Knowing when to focus their efforts for the best chances of conception could spare couples frustration and save them money, the report suggests.

 Taking into account the approximately 70 days it takes for the body to produce a sperm cell, the researchers found that men with normal sperm production had the healthiest sperm in the winter.